 “What is it?” her friend had asked.

-“On my way to work this morning,” Sandra began, “I had just exited from a bus and had to walk a little to get the next bus that would bring me to work.”
+“On my way to work this morning,” Sandra began, “I had just got off a bus and had to walk a little to get the next one that would take me to work.”

 “Okay…,” her friend said, paying rapt attention with both hands cupping her chin.